 Movement Lab Ohio offers fun and challenging parkour and Ninja Warrior classes for kids and adults, as well as open gyms, adaptive ninja events, family open gyms, and more.
 Memberships and birthday parties are available, as well as elite obstacle course training opportunities.

 Drop-in’s are available for most classes and open gyms.
 Family open gyms allow for ages 3 and up to participate together.
 Each family unit must have at least two people, including one adult participating.
 Drop in pricing is discounted for family open gyms.

 Glow Putt Mini Golf in Gahanna, 161 Granville St, Gahanna, OH 43230

 Indoor glow-in-the-dark putt putt.
 Pricing is $5 and up.

 Museums and more (learning can be FUN!)

-- Billy Ireland Cartoon Library & Museum at Ohio State has exhibits and programming that comic book and cartoon fans will love, and walking around campus is a fun way to spend a hour or two.
+Billy Ireland Cartoon Library & Museum at Ohio State has exhibits and programming that comic book and cartoon fans will love, and walking around campus is a fun way to spend a hour or two.
 Reservations are required for museum or library reading room.

-- Wexner Center for the Arts offers FREE admission for exhibitions for everyone on Thursdays from 4 -8 p.m., as well as on the first Sunday of every month.
+Wexner Center for the Arts offers FREE admission for exhibitions for everyone on Thursdays after 4 pm, as well as on the first Sunday of every month.

-- Libraries: Many libraries are holding special Spring Break activities, like Spring Break Movies and more.
+Many libraries are holding special Spring Break activities, like Spring Break Movies and more.
 Check you local branch, or check the Columbus Metropolitan Libraries, Southwest Libraries, Worthington Libraries, Grandview Heights Public Library, Upper Arlington Public Library, Delaware County District Library, Marysville Public Library, Bexley Public Library, or your closest library.
 Note: some libraries may not have resumed in person visits at the time of Spring Break.
 Refer to the websites to find out about virtual or in-person events available at that time.

 Cheap eats in Columbus